kelseyhightower/event-gateway-on-kubernetes/README.md

   --data '{"message": "Hello world!"}'
 ```

-The `echo` cloud function will respond with the data submitted in the HTTP request:
+The `echo` cloud function will respond with the data submitted in the HTTP event:

 ```
 HTTP/1.1 200 OK